 Sushant Singh Rajput death: Rhea Chakraborty opposes sisters’ petition to quash FIR

-Chakraborty has asserted that since the allegations are of serious nature, the investigation agency must be afforded sufficient opportunity to investigate the casemumbai Updated: Oct 27, 2020, 18:05 IST
+Sushant Singh Rajput death: Rhea Chakraborty opposes sisters’ petition to quash FIRmumbai Updated: Oct 27, 2020, 20:34 IST

 She has asserted that the FIR registered at Bandra police station at her behest, was required to be investigated thoroughly, as Rajput has ended his life barely within a week of receiving these prescriptions.

-Also Read: ‘Character assassination of Maharashtra’s sons’: Uddhav Thackeray speaks about Sushant Singh Rajput’s death

-According to her affidavit, Rajput had on June 8 received WhatsApp messages from Priyanka containing prescriptions, prescribing Nexito (5 milligrams) , Librium (10 mg) and Lonazep MD (0.5 mg), and all the three medications contain psychotropic substances such as chlordiazepoxide and clonazepam, as per the Narcotic Drugs and Psychotropic Substances (NDPS) Act, 1985.
+According to her affidavit, Rajput had on June 8 received WhatsApp messages from Priyanka containing prescriptions, prescribing Nexito (5mg), Librium (10mg) and Lonazep MD (0.5mg), and all the three medications contain psychotropic substances such as chlordiazepoxide and clonazepam, as per the Narcotic Drugs and Psychotropic Substances (NDPS) Act, 1985.

-Chakraborty has asserted that since the allegations are of serious nature, the investigation agency must be afforded sufficient opportunity to investigate the case.
+Chakraborty has asserted that since the allegations are serious, the investigation agency must be afforded sufficient opportunity to investigate the case.

 The HC bench, comprising Justices SS Shinde and MS Karnikhas, posted the petition filed by Priyanka and Meetu Singh for further hearing on November 4.